joseook/techstore-ecommerce/README.md

 | POST | `/cart/add` | Add item to cart |
 | POST | `/cart/update` | Update cart item |
 | POST | `/cart/remove` | Remove item from cart |

+## 🚀 Deployment

+### Vercel Deployment

+This project is configured for deployment on Vercel:

+1. Fork or clone this repository
+2. Connect your GitHub repository to Vercel
+3. Vercel will automatically detect the project as a Go project
+4. The deployment will use the configuration in `vercel.json`

+If you encounter any issues with deployment, make sure:
+- The `vercel.json` file is properly configured
+- The Go version is set to 1.21 or higher
+- The `api/index.go` file is present

 ## 📝 License